At a glance: your San Marino questions answered

 • Hotel recommendation: Relais Villa Margherita

-Sure, San Marino is stunning during the day, but at night, I cannot impress you enough: it turns into pure magic.
+Is San Marino worth visiting at night?
+Well, I cannot impress on you enough: it turns into pure magic.
 The crowds vanish, the medieval streets glow under soft, golden lights, and the whole place feels like a real-life fairy tale—the OG Disneyland.

 While daylight is obviously best for the views, if you have the option, spend at least one evening here.
 Visiting in November, we were lucky enough to catch the Christmas decorations, which took it to another level!